Clifton, York

-Clifton is a suburb of York in the unitary authority of the City of York, in the north of England about 1 1/2 miles from the city centre.
+Clifton is a suburb of York in the unitary authority area of the City of York, in North Yorkshire, England about 1 1/2 miles from the city centre.
 The A19, passes north out of York through Clifton.

-The old village area was made a Conservation Area in 1968.
-It is the location of Nestle Foods Factory and the Public Schools of St Peter's and the former Queen Anne's.
+The old village area was made a conservation area in 1968.
+Nestle Foods Factory and the Public School of St Peter's and the former Queen Anne's Grammar School are located in Clifton.

-The origin of the name is derived from the Old English pre-7th century clif, meaning a gentle slope, or more usually a riverbank, with tun, an enclosure or settlement.
+The name Clifton is derived from the Old English pre-7th century clif, meaning a gentle slope, or more usually a riverbank, and tun, an enclosure or settlement.

 History

-During Roman times there was a road through Clifton that approached the Roman fortress from the north-west and headed towards the river crossing.
-There was a second road that also left the north-west gate and may eventually have joined the other.
+During Roman times a road through Clifton approached the Roman fortress in York from the north-west and headed towards the river crossing.
+A second road that left the fortress's north-west gate may eventually have joined the other.
 The evidence from early timber buildings from the museum gardens and early burials from Bootham and Clifton suggest the roads existed from the 1st century.
 Sporadic 2nd century Roman occupation material and fragments of streets indicate that by that time expansion may have begun in Clifton.
-This development was not sustained and evidence indicates that from the 3rd century onwards the area beyond St. Mary's was given over to cemeteries.
+This development was not sustained and evidence indicates that from the 3rd century onwards the area beyond St Mary's was given over to cemeteries.

-There are records that show a windmill existed from the late 14th to the early 19th centuries in Burton Stone Lane and was known as Clifton or Lady Windmill.
-Ownership was recorded between 1374 and 1413 as belonging to John de Roucliff.
-Other owners recorded were Sir William Ingleby, in the mid 15th century, and Sir William Robinson in the early 18th century.
-The last record of the mill still being operational was in 1852, but there is no trace of the building now.
+Records show Clifton or Lady Windmill existed from the late-14th to the early-19th centuries in Burton Stone Lane.
+Between 1374 and 1413 it belonged to John de Roucliff.
+Other owners were Sir William Ingleby in the mid-15th century, and Sir William Robinson in the early-18th century.
+The last record of the mill being operational was in 1852, but there is no trace of the building now.

+The district was badly damaged during the Siege of York.
+On the street named Clifton, the timber-framed Old Manor House was rebuilt after the siege but is now grade II* listed.

-Horse racing had begun in York towards the end of the 17th century.
-In 1708 the corporation recognised the potential for profit from horse racing and that local Clifton landowner, Sir William Robinson, had offered his land on Clifton and Rawcliffe Ings as a racecourse, donated £15 a year towards a plate.
+Horse racing began in York towards the end of the 17th century.
+In 1708 the corporation recognised the potential for profit from horse racing and after Clifton landowner, Sir William Robinson, offered his land on Clifton and Rawcliffe Ings as a racecourse and donated £15 a year towards a plate.
 Following the winter of 1730 racing moved to the recently drained Knavesmire.

-The York Diocesan Church Building Society, founded in 1861, contributed to the building of the church in Clifton between 1867 and 1869.
+The York Diocesan Church Building Society, founded in 1861, contributed to building the parish church between 1867 and 1869.

 Governance

 Clifton is a ward in the Unitary Authority of the City of York.
 As of 2015, it is represented by Danny Myers and Margaret Wells, both of whom are members of the local Labour Party.

+Clifton was a township in the parish of St Olave-Mary-Gate, in 1866 Clifton became a civil parish, in 1894 the parish was abolished and the part in the County Borough of York became Clifton Within and that in the rural district became Clifton Without.
+In 1891 the parish had a population of 7770.
+Until 1974 Clifton was in the North Riding of Yorkshire.